The ASUU Strike and the Crapious Revolution 2

 The IPPIS is brutally robbing deserving workers and stripping, in this case, the financial autonomy of universities.
 It appears ASUU is the most vocal and least tolerant of the injustice.
 It is true some academics praised the introduction of IPPIS in its early years.
 Are those academics still hailing IPPIS today?

-The incentive of IPPIS from the beginning was theft from workers, amorphous activity and tyranny.
+Nonetheless, the incentive of IPPIS from the beginning was theft from workers, amorphous activity and tyranny.
 IPPIS is a dictate from the World Bank that has vast experience of failing policies in Nigeria.
 The World Bank is an expert in knowing IPPIS is severely corrupted.
 The naïve who celebrated its introduction does not understand the political economy of Nigeria.
 Or had something personal to benefit.
 Or a reputation to save.

 We all remember the implementation of the Treasury Single Account (TSA).
 They heralded it as the tool that ends corruption in Nigeria.
 Grimot Nane Zine was a lone voice in explaining the TSA was more likely to encourage corruption than curb it.
 Has the TSA solved the problem of corruption in Nigeria ever since?
 We should ask the same question about the IPPIS.